Does Airplane Mode Save Battery? (Explained)

 What Can I Do With My Phone in Airplane Mode?

-You may view any television series or movies that you have downloaded on your phone.
-You may also play downloadable games that are not web-based.
+You can watch any movies or TV shows that you have downloaded on your phone.
+You can also play non-web-based games that can be downloaded.

 Is WiFi Accessible When in Airplane Mode?

-You should be aware that connecting to WiFi will drain the phone’s battery more than it would if it weren’t in airplane mode, but not as much.
-Put your phone in airplane mode and connect to the WiFi network if it’s accessible to conserve battery life.
+You should be aware that using WiFi will cause the phone’s battery to drain more—though not as much—than it would if it weren’t in airplane mode.
+To save battery life, put your phone in airplane mode and, if available, connect to the WiFi network.

 How to activate the airplane mode

-Here are the step-by-step instructions to activate airplane mode on your smartphone or tablet:
+Here are the detailed procedures for turning on airplane mode on your tablet or smartphone:

 Step 1: Swipe down from the top of your screen to open the Quick Settings or Notification Shade.